Complete type amalgamation for non-standard finite groups: Abstract

 \section{Abstract}

 We extend previous work on Hrushovski's stabilizer's theorem and prove a measure-theoretic version of a well-known result of Pillay-Scanlon-Wagner on products of three types.
-This generalizes results of Gowers and of Nikolov-Pyber, on products of three sets and yields model-theoretic proofs of existing asymptotic results for quasirandom groups.
-Furthermore, we bound the number of solutions to certain equations, such as $x^n\cdot y^m=z^k$ for $n+m=k$, in subsets of small tripling in groups.
-In particular, we show the existence of lower bounds on the number of arithmetic progressions of length $3$ for subsets of small doubling without involutions in arbitrary abelian groups.
+This generalizes results of Gowers on products of three sets and yields model-theoretic proofs of existing asymptotic results for quasirandom groups.
+We also obtain a model-theoretic proof of Roth's theorem on the existence of arithmetic progressions of length $3$ for subsets of positive density in suitable definably amenable groups, such as countable amenable abelian groups without involutions and ultraproducts of finite abelian groups of odd order.